ertkonuk/NeMo-Aligner/docs/user-guide/index.rst

 .. include:: /content/nemo.rsts

-.. include:: modelalignment.rsts
+.. include:: ModelAlignment.rsts

 .. toctree::
    :maxdepth: 4
    :titlesonly:

-   sft.rst
+   SFT.rst
-   rlhf.rst
+   RLHF.rst
-   steerlm.rst
+   SteerLM.rst
-   steerlm2.rst
+   SteerLM2.rst
-   dpo.rst
+   DPO.rst
-   spin.rst
+   SPIN.rst
-   draftp.rst
+   DRaFTP.rst

 :ref:`Prerequisite Obtaining a Pre-Trained Model <prerequisite>` This section provides instructions on how to download pre-trained LLMs in .nemo format.
 The following section will use These base LLMs for further fine-tuning and alignment.